squadrone-core/Squadrone/README.md

 ```
 **Squadrone's database has following collections (defined as models in Mongoose):**
 * Drone:
-> the drone model has a schema that holds the drone's information including its model name, model SID, status, etc.
+> The drone model has a schema that holds the drone's information including its model name, model SID, status, etc.
 * Location:
-> the location model has a schema that holds information about the points of interests with their location over which there can be one or more drones flying
+> The location model has a schema that holds information about the points of interest with their location over which there can be one or more drones flying
 * Flight:
-> the flight model has a schema that holds information about the flight that gets created when remote users connect to the drone. flight information includes status, the drone information for the flight, passengers information which are the remote users information and the current pilot of the drone in the flight.
+> The flight model has a schema that holds information about the flight that gets created when remote users connect to the drone. flight information includes status, the drone information for the flight, passengers information which are the remote users' information and the current pilot of the drone in the flight.
 * Request:
-> the request model has a schema that holds information for all the requests throughout the application including the friend requests between the application users
+> The request model has a schema that holds information for all the requests throughout the application including the flight and friend requests between the application users
 * User:
-> the user model has a schema that holds informaiton of users who signup in Squadrone and want to use the services
+> The user model has a schema that holds informaton of users who signup in Squadrone and want to use the services

 # Prerequisites
 * **Packages**